What is the Best Soil for Microgreens?

 However, seeing how the coir/peat mix grows basil will be interesting.
 If you’ve read Which Microgreen Soil is Best for Slow-growing Microgreens?
 You know that the coir-based soil did the best right up to the end when the peat-based Happy Frog appeared to overtake the Coco Loco.

 Similar planting trays (same size, number of watering holes, etc.) are filled with both the soil media.

 The same mass of Waltham Broccoli and Genovese Basil seeds is sown into each tray that has been pre-wetted with the same volume of water.
 Here’s how we plant the trays.

 Soil for Microgreens Test – Blackout Period

-During the blackout period, the same amount of weight is placed on each stack and covered to block light with the broccoli trays placed beneath the basil trays.
+During the blackout period, the exact weight is placed on each stack and covered to block light with the broccoli trays placed beneath the basil trays.

 Below are the results of the soil for the microgreens test.